spicata/obsidiannotes-v.2/content/Comp Sci Task 1.md

 - I aim to create a voice assistant that will allow increased productivity when using their computer for study or work.
 The target audience, myself included, wish to increase their personal productivity when studying, by eliminating repetition and tediousness that occurs regularly.
 	- For example, when I am studying chemistry, I open Firefox, Obsidian and OneNote, and open textbooks I have on my computer.
 This takes valuable time, and reduces my overall efficiency when studying.
 I plan for my voice assistant to remove this inefficiency, by allowing custom commands, where if I were to say a key phrase, it would do all of these things at once, saving me crucial time.
 	- In the future, I also plan for the voice assistant to be a general tool in the office, for example it could send emails to large batches of fellow colleagues.
 	- Furthermore, people who have used voice assistants before may demand high quality in graphical design of the program.
-Using Tkinter, I plan to provide a well-thought-out visual interface, however I have used copyrighted images (Siri logo) for parts of the visual design, as I feel its simplistic design fits my program.
+Using Tkinter, I plan to provide a well-thought-out visual interface, however **I have used copyrighted images (Siri logo) for parts of the visual design**, as I feel its simplistic design fits my program, and I admire the quality of the Siri voice asssitant.
 - The program will fill its user's need for a simplistic, easy-to-learn voice assistant that will improve their productivity.
 It will also improve their quality of life, by helping its users achieve a healthy study schedule/routine.
 - Having research many software licences, I have settled on using the MIT licence for my program.
 I believe this licence reflects my desires for the use of my program, as I hope that others can take the program and improve on it for their own use.
 I also believe that if their version of my voice assistant is both unique and helpful for others, that its developers should be able to relicense it.